gofr-dev/gofr/docs/advanced-guide/interservice-http-call/page.md

 # Interservice HTTP Calls

-GoFr supports inter service http calls which provide the following benefits :
+GoFr supports inter-service http calls which provide the following benefits :

 1. Access to the following method from container - GET, PUT, POST, PATCH, DELETE.
-2. Info logs and traces for the request.
+2. Logs and traces for the request.

 ## Usage